failmap/server/documentation/operations.md

 Required administrative operations can be performed using utility commands.
 All these commands require sudo/root.

-Updating to the latest release of Failmap:
+Updating to the latest release of WebSecMap:

-    sudo failmap-deploy
+    sudo websecmap-deploy

 Rolling back to version prior to deploy:

-    sudo failmap-rollback
+    sudo websecmap-rollback

 Clearing cache:

-    sudo failmap-frontend-clear-cache
+    sudo websecmap-frontend-clear-cache

 ....
 TODO